frictionlessdata/docs/references/tableschema-py.md

 # [<ValidationError: "'fields' is a required property">]
 ```

-To do not create a schema descriptor by hands we will use a `schema.infer` method to infer the descriptor from given data:
+To avoid creating a schema descriptor by hand we will use a `schema.infer` method to infer the descriptor from given data:

 ```python
 schema.infer([